axiotl/aqua-tools/README.md

 ## About
 3D genomics projects have rapidly expanded to include dozens of patients, treatment conditions, and multiple layers of information (H3K27ac, H3K4me3, PolII, CTCF, transcription factors…).
-[Axiotl Inc.](https://axiotl.com) and the [Gryder lab](https://gryderlab.com) at Case Western Reserve University are developing AQuA tools to facilitate the analysis and visualization of increasingly complex 3D data.
+[Axiotl Inc.](https://axiotl.com) (in collaboration with the [Gryder lab](https://gryderlab.com)) present AQuA Tools, a suite of shell and R based command-line tools that provide a set of core operations on .bedpes, with each tool being a unit of data generation or transformation motivated by frequent biological questions in 3D genomics.

 ### Publication
 >Gryder, B.E., Khan, J. & Stanton, B.Z.
 Measurement of differential chromatin interactions with absolute quantification of architecture (AQuA-HiChIP).
 Nat Protoc 15, 1209–1236 (2020). https://doi.org/10.1038/s41596-019-0285-9